Gene Lamont

-Gene William Lamont (born December 25, 1946) is an American special assistant to the general manager of the Kansas City Royals.
-He was a catcher and manager in Major League Baseball who managed the Chicago White Sox (1992–1995) and Pittsburgh Pirates (1997–2000) and served as a coach for the Detroit Tigers (2006-2017).
-He batted left-handed and threw right-handed.
+Gene William Lamont (born December 25, 1946) is an American former catcher and manager who is a special assistant to the manager of the Pittsburgh Pirates in Major League Baseball (MLB).
+He played professionally in Major League Baseball (MLB) for the Detroit Tigers and managed the Chicago White Sox (1992–1995) and Pirates (1997–2000).
+He later served as a coach for the Tigers (2006–2017).
+He batted left handed and threw right handed.

 Early life

-Lamont was a Chicago Cubs fan all his life, growing up in Kirkland, Illinois and attending Western Illinois University.
+Lamont was born in Rockford, Illinois on Christmas Day in 1946.
+He was a Chicago Cubs fan all his life, growing up in Kirkland, Illinois, and attending Western Illinois University.

 Playing career

 He was selected by the Detroit Tigers in the 1st round, as the 13th pick, of the 1965 amateur draft, and came up with them as a September call-up in 1970, when he had 13 hits in 44 at bats.
 The following year, he had one hit in 15 at-bats.
 In his biggest year, he had 92 at-bats, playing as a backup to Tigers catcher Jerry Moses.
 He returned to the Tigers upon being selected from the Richmond Braves in the Rule 5 draft on December 3, 1973.
 After 1975, his major league career, spent entirely with the Tigers, was over.
 He bounced around in the minors, on triple-A Evansville (with such players as Tom Brookens and Jerry Manuel) before stopping.
 He ended with a lifetime batting average of .233, with four home runs and 14 RBI in 87 games played.
 He had 37 hits in 159 at-bats, and stole one base.

 The highlight of his time as a player was a home run in his first at bat of his career off the Boston Red Sox' Cal Koonce.